What Are Angostura Bitters?

 • Price: $10 (small) - $25 (large)

-The flavor is bitter, herbal, and spicy and carries hints of clove and cinnamon - almost like a Christmas spice mixture.
-The taste is dominated by notes of clove and cinchona or angostura bark.
+Angostura bitters have an intense, complex, and spicy flavor profile.
+The taste is bitter, herbal, and spicy, and carries hints of cinnamon, clove, and vanilla - almost like a Christmas spice mixture.
+It also has a distinct bittersweet note from cinchona or angostura bark.

 If this story is true, or if it's just another brilliant marketing stunt, nobody can tell.
 Only one thing is known for sure: the recipe always was and still is a big secret.